manikantag/temenos-SCALE2020/An Introduction to Quantum Fabric Capabilities and Microservice Integration/Module1-CreatingAnIdentityConnector.md

 ![image](https://github.com/temenos/SCALE2020/blob/main/An%20Introduction%20to%20Quantum%20Fabric%20Capabilities%20and%20Microservice%20Integration/assets/22.ConfigAndPublish.png)

 5. The Publish tab shows all the available environments you can publish to within your account.
 In my case, I only have one environment to publish to, XAI POC.
-Click the circle beside the instance you want to deploy to.
-When you do, a checkmark will appear for that instance.
+Click the greyed out circle with a check beside the instance you want to deploy to.
+When you do, the checkmark will and circle will turn blue  for that instance.

 6. Click the Publish button.